Badly Behaved Functions

 In fact, the function may have more than one vertical asymptote in the interval of integration.

 Because of all these possibilities for bad behavior, we recommend graphing functions and looking at their formulas before trying to integrate.
 Be on the lookout for bad behavior!
-You want to catch all the places where the function is badly-behaved.
+We want to catch all the places where the function is badly-behaved.

 To evaluate this type of improper integral, the first thing we have to do is figure out where the function is badly behaved.
 Then we can write the improper integral as the limit it really is, work out the integral inside the limit, and finally evaluate the limit.